billfrost/tennis/README.md

 ## Notes

-Sample code shows two different usages of calling match.play, one by winners name, the other by player number.
+Sample code shows two different usages of calling match.play, one by player name, the other by player number.